MichelDeudon/angela-biancofiore/content/en/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Poetry
-  - Computational Linguistics
+  - Painting
-  - Information Retrieval
+  - Art

 # Education to show in About widget
 education: